-A family of four, torn between the 12th arrondissement and Vincennes, ultimately bought an 88 sqm 4-bedroom with a 15 sqm terrace in Vincennes for 720,000 euros, or 8,182 euros per sqm.
-The Home Select property hunter negotiated the property 5.9% below the asking price of 765,000 euros.
-The mission lasted eight weeks, including three spent defining the ideal search perimeter.
+A family of four, torn between the 12th arrondissement and Vincennes, bought in the end an 88 sqm 4-room with a 15 sqm terrace in Vincennes for 720,000 euros, or 8,182 euros per sqm.
+The Home Select property hunter negotiated the flat 5.9% below the asking price of 765,000 euros.
+The search took eight weeks, three of them spent settling on the right area to look in.

 Mission overview